| A Conversation with Maggie Anton, author of RAV HISDA'S

 By learning to be an enchantress, she enters a profession

 where being independent, yet religious, is an asset.
+However most women throughout history, unfortunately,

 have been hampered socially by religion, rather than aided.
+5. The incantations and spells that you

 use in your novel are real.
 In fact, many come from Jewish,